guru-bharadwaj20/Team-Dashboard/README.md

 - Tailwind CSS is not yet configured — the app uses existing CSS files.
 If you want Tailwind, I can add it and migrate styles.
 # Team Decision Board

-A collaborative web application for teams to create boards, submit proposals, and vote on decisions democratically.
+A collaborative web application for teams to create boards, submit proposals, and gather feedback on decisions democratically.
 Built with React and Vite.

 ---